siteorigin/docs/widgets-bundle/advanced-concepts/filters/less-content.md

 # LESS content filter

-You're able to access a widgets LESS prior to it being converted to CSS by using the `'siteorigin_widgets_less_' . $this->id_base` filter.
+You're able to access a widget's LESS prior to it being converted to CSS by using the `'siteorigin_widgets_less_' . $this->id_base` filter.
 This filter runs _after_ the LESS variables from the widget instance have been injected.

 ```php
 /**